ucphhpc/docker-migrid/doc/source/sections/configuration/docker_swarm.rst

 Docker Swarm
 ============

-In this section, an example will be prestented for how a Docker Swarm cluster could be configured.
+In this section, an example will be presented for how a Docker Swarm cluster could be configured.
-The reason for creating such a cluster, is that it is a prerequisites for data processing services such a DAG or MODI.
+The reason for creating such a cluster, is that it is a prerequisite for data processing services such as DAG or MODI.

 Before we get started, ensure that you meet the Docker prerequisites mentioned in <getting-started/prerequisites.rst>